All Episodes

 Divorce risks vary with ethnicity and age, though the relative risks remain more or less the same.

-From a 2019 study, for men and women aged 25 to 34, the annualized risk of first divorce is thus.
+From a 2019 study for men and women aged 25 to 34, the annualized risk of first divorce is thus.

-Men 1.38%, women 1.09%.
+Asian, men 1.38%, women 1.09%.

-For men, 2.08% for women.
+Hispanic, 2.01% for men, 2.08% for women.

-White, 1.84% for men, 2.21% for women, black, 2.57% for men, 3.16% for women.
+White, 1.84% for men, 2.21% for women.

-American Indian or Alaskanative, 4.22% for men, 4.16% for women, other multiracial, 2.93% for men, 3.18% for women.
+American Indian or Alaska Native, 4.22% for men, 4.16% for women.

-And these of course are roughly correlated to the general IQ stuff we've talked about for years.
+And these, of course, are roughly correlated to the general IQ stuff we've talked about for years.

 So what can you do to further reduce your risks?

-So what what can you change?
+So what can you change?

 Now you can enhance your physical appearance to attract a mate, right?